 College employees who, in the scope of their employment responsibilities, examine, attend, counsel, or treat a child are obligated to report suspected physical or sexual abuse of a child.
 This includes most College employees, including, but not limited to, faculty, coaches, student employees, administrators and staff.
 Such College employees, regardless of statutorily-protected or -designated confidentiality, must report to both the Grinnell Police Department Dispatch Center (641-623-5679) and Campus Safety and Security (641-269-4600) within 24 hours of receiving a report of alleged child abuse.
 Both of these numbers are staffed 24 hours a day/7 days a week.

-Complainant: the individual(s) who has experienced a possible instance of sexual harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence, or stalking, regardless of whether that individual makes a report or seeks formal conduct (corrective) action.
+Complainant: the individual(s) who has experienced a possible instance of sexual harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence,stalking, and retaliation regardless of whether that individual makes a report or seeks formal conduct (corrective) action.

 Confidentiality: Grinnell College community members who are bound by confidentiality include medical and counseling staff from Student Health and Counseling Services (SHACS), chaplains, Ombuds, and trained Campus Advocates (i.e., DVA/SAC advocates).
 See also: Statutorily-Protected or -Designated Confidentiality.